Sir Ed Davey says Lib Dems will drop key pledge to put penny on income tax

 The Liberal Democrats have become the first major party to adopt an early version of its manifesto for a general election expected next year.

-The leader of the Liberal Democrats Sir Ed Davey said he will drop a key pledge to put a penny on income tax to improve public services as a host of policies aimed at winning over Conservative heartlands.
+The leader of the Liberal Democrats Sir Ed Davey said he will drop a key pledge to put a penny on income tax to improve public services as the party announces a host of policies aimed at winning over Tory heartlands.

-He said the pledge – which dates back to 1992 – was unsustainable when people are struggling with the cost-of-living crisis.
+He said the commitment – which dates back to 1992 – was unsustainable when people are struggling with the cost-of-living crisis.

 Speaking to The Times, he said: “We’ve had two years of frozen income tax allowances and four more years to come.
 Those six years of stealth income tax rises equate to more than a 3p rise in the basic rate of tax,” Sir Ed said.